Tehoka Nanticoke: Style of play

 Nanticoke is known as an extremely skillful and talented player.
 He gained popularity online, even in his highschool days for his moves and trick shots.
 In 2017, he made ESPN's top ten plays for a one handed behind the back and between the legs goals while at IMG Academy.
 He is also known as an extremely physical player.
 He weighs more than 200 pounds and is often capable of outmuscling opposing defences.

 At times, Nanticoke had been criticized for overly physical play and taking cheap shots at opponents, with his cross-checking penalty in the third period described as one of the turning points in UAlbany's semifinal defeat to Yale in the 2018 NCAA Tournament.

 Personal life

 He is a member of the Mohawk Nation.
-He was one of eight Native Americans on the Albany roster for the 2018 season.
+He was one of eight Indigenous players on the Albany roster for the 2018 season.
 Nanticoke comes from a deeply political and cultural family with many of his grandparents being faith keepers, or stewards of culture, language, and tradition in Mohawk society.
 His grandfather took part in the protests at Wounded Knee, South Dakota.
 His mother spent a year of her childhood summer at the Occupation of Alcatraz.
 Nanticoke is profoundly influenced by his cultural heritage as he refuses to cut his hair, believes in the spiritual qualities of lacrosse or the "Medicine Game", is a practitioner of the Longhouse Religion, and is fluent in Mohawk.